mysycry/free-genai-bootcamp-2025/genai-architecting/README.md

 We are assuming that the Open-source LLMs that we choose will be powerful enough to run on hardware with an investment of 10-15K.

 We're just going to hook up a single serve in our office to the internet and we should have enough bandwidth to serve the 300 students.

 ## Data Strategy

-There is a concern of copyrighted materials, so we must purchase and supply materials and store them for access in our database.
+There is a concerned of copyrighted materials, so we must purchase and supply materials and store them for access in our database.

 ## Considerations